 Dual Zone Wine Cooler

-If you enjoy both red and white wines equally, a Dual Zone Cooler will benefit you because one zone can be set at a lower temperature than the other.
+If you enjoy both red and white wines equally, a dual zone wine fridge like a Dual Zone Cooler will benefit you because one zone can be set at a lower temperature than the other.
 Additionally, dual zone coolers provide you the option of setting one zone to cool wines for storage and the other for serving.

 Multi Zone Wine Cooler